tu-nguyen-do-duc/oss-mlops-platform/tools/CLI-tool/Installations, setups and usage.md

 ******

-## Step 5: Starting the run on local ML-OPS platform
+## Step 5: Starting runs on the ML-OPS platform instances
+to test the notebook-based pipelines:

+to test the source code-based pipelines:

+instructions on where to test it:

 If everything is in order then by pushing to your working repository GitHub should order the runner on your computer to start the run on your computer's Kubeflow setup.